apache/servicecomb-docs/java-chassis-reference/en_US/build-provider/configuration/parameter-validator.md

 * bean class validation

-You need to add @Valid in front of the incoming Student object, as shown in the figure above, sayHello\(@Valid Student student\).
+Add @Valid in front of the incoming Student object, like the method sayHello\(@Valid Student student\) shown above.

 ```java
 public class Student {